Best Basement Workout Room Flooring Options

 To help guide you in making the right basement gym flooring decision, Greatmats compiled a list of the top five basement floors ideal for exercise areas.
-Read on to discover details about all five products.
+Read on to discover details about all five workout room flooring products.

 Max Tiles are made of a sturdy polypropylene base that supports a 3 mm thick laminate vinyl surface top that never needs refinishing.
 The vinyl surface comes in 9 different colors and designs, so your basement exercise room can achieve the lovely look of wood or a classy stone aesthetic.
 The 15 year, .03 mm surface wear layer protects flooring from natural wear and tear.

-This product is made from 100 percent recycled PVC plastic and may contribute to LEED building points.
+This workout room flooring product is made from 100 percent recycled PVC plastic and may contribute to LEED building points.
 The typical lifespan of these tiles is 20 years.
-Even over all that time, the tiles will stay tight-fitting and will not shift or separate.
-These tiles are resistant to acids and oils and are easy to clean.
+Even over all that time, the tiles will stay tight-fitting and will not shift or separate whether installed over concrete or carpet.
+These tiles are moisture-resistant and are easy to clean.
 All maintenance calls for is a damp mop with a general household cleaner (avoid bleach).

 Plyo Rolls are made of lower-density rubber, which provides more cushion and shock absorption than other rubber options.
-This rubber flooring for basements comes in 1/2 and 3/8 inch thicknesses and standard rolls are 4 x 10 feet.
+This rubber workout room flooring for basements comes in many different thicknesses and standard rolls are 4 feet wide.
 Lay rolls side by side for wider flooring, or cut rolls down with a sharp utility knife to fit smaller spaces.
 Plyometric rubber basement flooring can be laid without the use of any adhesives.
 For home basements, this comes in handy if ever a need arises to dry out the subfloor.
 If mopping with product, make sure to always use a pH neutral cleaner with rubber flooring.
 Otherwise rubber basement flooring can just be vacuumed.

 ErgoMatta rubber basement flooring is raised, which prevents moisture from building up underneath tiles.
 This makes ErgoMatta tiles another excellent choice for moisture-heavy basements.
 Tiles come in eight different colors, giving you all the creative freedom to choose the best look for your basement.
 With the interlocking connection system, installation and deinstallation of flooring is a breeze.